Understanding and Managing Canine Skin Allergies

 Ear Infections

-• Frequent Head Shaking and Ear Scratching: Allergic dogs are prone to ear infections, which can cause head shaking and scratching around the ears.
+• Frequent Head Shaking and Ear Scratching: Dogs with allergies are prone to ear infections, which can cause head shaking and scratching around the ears.

 • Odor and Discharge: Ear infections related to allergies can cause a foul odor, redness, and discharge from the ears.
 Chronic ear infections are prevalent in dogs with food and environmental allergies.